-- 2.2.1 Scholarly, artistic, literary, and musical works in any medium are collectively referred to as Scholarly/Artistic Works.
-This category includes all materials developed by faculty and other personnel directly involved in instruction. - 2.2.2 All rights in Scholarly/Artistic Works are owned by the creators, with three exceptions: - 1) Works created by pre-arranged contractual obligation with substantial directed investment of University facilities or funds (exclusive of creators' salary) or in the performance of a written university work assignment or commission to create such a work.
-All rights in such works are owned by the University. - 2) Works that capitalize on an affiliation with the University by explicit labeling of the work to gain a market advantage, beyond the noting of the creator's affiliation.
-Such uses of the University's name, seal, or logo are regulated by Section 1010 of the University Business Policies and Procedures Manual (see also Section 2.5).
-All rights in such works are owned by the University. - 3) Works created under a sponsored agreement that requires rights to be relinquished to the sponsor.
+2.2.1 Scholarly, artistic, literary, and musical works in any medium are collectively referred to as Scholarly/Artistic Works.
+This category includes all materials developed by faculty and other personnel directly involved in instruction.

+2.2.2 All rights in Scholarly/Artistic Works are owned by the creators, with three exceptions:

+1) Works created by pre-arranged contractual obligation with substantial directed investment of UNM facilities or funds (exclusive of creators' salary) or in the performance of a written UNM work assignment or commission to create such a work.
+All rights in such works are owned by UNM.

+2) Works that capitalize on an affiliation with UNM by explicit labeling of the work to gain a market advantage, beyond the noting of the creator's affiliation.
+Such uses of the UNM name, seal, or logo are regulated by UAP Policy 1010: University Graphic Identification Standards (see also Section 2.5).
+All rights in such works are owned by UNM.

+3) Works created under a sponsored agreement that requires rights to be relinquished to the sponsor.